Chart Color Schemes

 Employment

-As of June 2025, 1,634 residents were employed while the unemployment rate was 2.8% higher than the Australian Capital Territory's rate of 3.4%.
-Workforce participation in Richardson was broadly similar to that of the Australian Capital Territory at 69.6%.
-The leading employment industries among residents included public administration & safety, construction, and health care & social assistance.
-Richardson showed strong specialization in construction with an employment share of 2.0 times the regional level.
+As of this date, 1,582 residents were employed while the unemployment rate stood at 2.9%, which is higher than the Australian Capital Territory's (ACT) rate of 3.6%.
+Workforce participation in Richardson was similar to ACT's 69.6%.
+The key industries employing Richardson residents are public administration & safety, construction, and health care & social assistance.
+Notably, construction employment share is twice the regional level at 2.0 times.

 Frequently Asked Questions - Employment